Daniel Patrick McLoughlin III, beloved father, husband, son and brother, died suddenly June 2, 2019, in The Dalles, Ore. He was 56.

 Dan loved Star Trek, which made him easy to shop for.
 He watched all the series, but his first love was the original, and he often could be found watching an episode from those first seasons.

 Dan was born April 4, 1963, in The Dalles, the third of four children to Pat and Claudette McLoughlin.
 He would go on to become the third generation to help run the family business, Wasco Title, Inc.

 Community involvement was important to Dan and he belonged to Kiwanis, serving as president and helping out each year at the Steak Feed and with bell ringing.
 He also held leadership positions in the Oregon Land Title Association.

 He was preceded in death by his father, Pat.
-He is survived by his wife and children; his mother, Claudette; sisters Kathy McLoughlin, Laurie (Chris) Bloniarz, and Sue (Fred) Bergren, all of The Dalles; Aunt Mary Geraghty of Bellevue, Wash., uncle and aunt Doug and Olwynne Gleason of The Hills, Texas; nieces Emily Bloniarz of The Dalles, Melissa Cecil of Las Vegas, Nev., and Katie Cecil of Huntington Beach, Calif.; mother-in-law Mary Ellen Kavanagh of Vancouver, Wash.; brothers-in-law Gary Cecil of Vancouver, Wash., and Jeff Cecil of Huntington Beach; and numerous cousins.
+He is survived by his wife and children; his mother, Claudette; sisters Kathy McLoughlin, Laurie (Chris) Bloniarz, and Sue (Fred) Bergren, all of The Dalles; Aunt Mary Geraghty of Bellevue, Wash., uncle and aunt Doug and Olwynne Gleason of The Woodlands, Texas; nieces Emily Bloniarz and her boyfriend Tyler Campbell of The Dalles, USAF Capt.
+Melissa Cecil of Las Vegas, Nev., and Dr. Katie Cecil of Huntington Beach, Calif.; mother-in-law Mary Ellen Kavanagh of Vancouver, Wash.; brothers-in-law Gary Cecil (Tracy) of Vancouver, Wash., and Jeff (Anh) Cecil of Huntington Beach; and numerous cousins.

 A celebration of life is planned for July 13, with venue and time announced later.